euc-releases/ws1-intelligence-sdk-xamarin/Getting-Started-Ws1Intelligence-Forms.md

-﻿# VMware Workspace ONE Intelligence Xamarin Forms Software Development Kit (WS1Intelligence SDK)
+﻿# Workspace ONE Intelligence Xamarin Forms Software Development Kit (WS1Intelligence SDK)

 This plugin enables access to Workspace ONE Intelligence SDK features for Xamarin Forms applications for iOS and Android.

-# License

-By integrating or downloading the software development kit (SDK) you accept the [VMware License](https://vdc-download.vmware.com/vmwb-repository/dcr-public/77d50615-6a61-4704-be18-30e8d9bac6ac/75789b6e-1ae4-4716-ab46-c6ce48b155fe/VMware%20Workspace%20ONE%20Intelligence%20SDK%20Software%20Development%20Kit%20License%20Agreement.pdf)

 ## Installation